vik-ma/pathfinding-race/README.md

-# Pathfinder Race
+# Pathfinding Race

-Pathfinder Race is not only a pathfinding visualizer, but also a game!
+Pathfinding Race is not only a pathfinding visualizer, but also a game!
 Multiple pathfinding algorithms will battle it out on a randomized grid, and the game is in correctly guessing which contender will reach the Goal Node first!

 **[Play it now, hosted on GitHub Pages!](https://vik-ma.github.io/pathfinding-race/)**